Unanimous A.I.

-Unanimous AI is an American technology company provides artificial swarm intelligence (ASI) technology.
+Unanimous AI is an American technology company which provides artificial swarm intelligence (ASI) technology.
 Unanimous AI provides a "human swarming" platform "swarm.ai" (formally called UNU) that allows distributed groups of users to collectively predict answers to questions.
 This process has resulted in successful predictions of major events such as the Kentucky Derby, the Oscars, the Stanley Cup, Presidential Elections, and the World Series.

 In 2018, the firm collaborated with Stanford University School of Medicine to study using artificial swarming algorithms for diagnostics.

 In 2019, the platform was featured on the Amazon Original Series, "Giant Beast That is The Global Economy".
 The general public used Swarm.ai to forecast box-office results for summer movies (2018).
 Participants correctly forecasted that Incredibles 2 would significantly outperform other highly anticipated films at the box-office.